strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= .3 =
+* BUG FIX: Fixed bug where Gift Levels was not working with Stripe checkout for existing users.
+Users are no longer given an expiration date 3 days in the future.

 = .2.3 =
 * BUG: Fixed bug where $pmprogl_existing_member_flag was not being set correctly.